carbonblack/cb-event-forwarder/README.md

    ```

 ### Configure the cb-event-forwarder
-2. If installing on a machine *other than* the Carbon Black server, copy the RabbitMQ username and password into the
+1. If installing on a machine *other than* the Carbon Black server, copy the RabbitMQ username and password into the
 `rabbit_mq_username` and `rabbit_mq_password` variables in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`
 file.
 Also fill out the `cb_server_hostname` with the hostname or IP address where the Carbon Black server can be reached.
-3. Ensure that the configuration is valid by running the cb-event-forwarder in Check mode:
+2. Ensure that the configuration is valid by running the cb-event-forwarder in Check mode:
 `/usr/share/cb/integrations/event-forwarder/cb-event-forwarder -check` as root.
 If everything is OK, you will see a
 message starting with "Initialized output”.
 If there are any errors, those errors will be printed to your screen.

 ### Configure Carbon Black
-By default, Cb publishes the `feed.*` and `watchlist.*` events over the bus (see the event descriptions & format document).
+By default, Cb publishes the `feed.*` and `watchlist.*` events over the bus (see the [Events documentation](EVENTS.md)
+for more information).
 If you want to capture raw sensor events or the `binaryinfo.*` notifications, you have to enable those features in
 `/etc/cb/cb.conf`: